RedPitaya/redpitaya-knowledgebase/learn_fpga/3_vivado_env/tutorfpga2.rst

     :width: 50%
     :align: center

 Now you have to start synthesis, implementation, and writing a bitstream.
 Press the button to start the synthesis.
+You can also just click on the "Generate bitstream" and all the steps will execute automatically.

 .. figure:: ./../img/sith.png
     :width: 50%